utkarshcmu/grafana.org/content/blog/2018-11-29-pro-tips-using-grafana-in-quality-assurance.md

-title = "Pro Tips: Using Grafana in Quality Assurance" author = "jdam" date = "2018-11-29" keywords = ["Grafana", "Blog", "IoT", "Prometheus", "Conference", "GrafanaCon"] cover_image = "/assets/img/blog/timeshift/timeshift_14.jpg"
-cover_opacity = "0.4"
+title = "Pro Tips: Using Grafana in Quality Assurance" author = "jdam" date = "2018-11-29" keywords = ["Grafana", "Blog", "Load Testing", "InfluxData", "Conference", "GrafanaCon"] cover_image = "/assets/img/blog/timeshift/timeshift_14.jpg" cover_opacity = "0.4"
 cover_blur = "1px"
-description = "Erwin de Keijzer, gave a talk at GrafanaCon EU about how he used Prometheus and Grafana to monitor the power usage… of his washing machine." categories = ["Video", "Grafana", "GrafanaCon", "Talks"] excerpt = "Erwin de Keijzer, gave a talk at GrafanaCon EU about how he used Prometheus and Grafana to monitor the power usage… of his washing machine."
+description = "Quality assurance is a priority at Evolution Gaming, the world leader in live casino gaming, and as Andrejs Kalnacs, Lead Software Developer in Test, said during his GrafanaCon EU talk in March, Grafana has been a game changer." categories = ["Video", "Grafana", "GrafanaCon", "Talks"] excerpt = "Quality assurance is a priority at Evolution Gaming, the world leader in live casino gaming, and as Andrejs Kalnacs, Lead Software Developer in Test, said during his GrafanaCon EU talk in March, Grafana has been a game changer."
 +++

 ![Andrejs Kalnacs](/assets/img/blog/andrejs_kalnacs.jpg)